 As part of our new breast clinic launching at LycaHealth, we are providing a private breast ultrasound service in Canary Wharf and Orpington.
 When used in conjunction with a mammogram, a breast ultrasound provides valuable additional information about breast abnormalities.
 This will enable you to get a faster, more detailed and more accurate breast diagnosis.
-Find out more about this service launching soon.

 If you’re aged 40 or over, you can have your mammogram with us; either as part of a routine breast screen or, if you’re symptomatic and have been referred by your GP.
 Whilst the vast majority of mammogram results come back normal, around four in every 100 people are called back for further breast testing.
 This is where a breast ultrasound can be a very useful diagnostic tool.